Somogy/sbrgames/README.md

 # sbrgames
 Games codes in C# with Unity Engine

-This repertoire consists of a few individual codes used in various GameObjects, whether they are playable, interactive, UI or mechanical elements, all of the games that I have developed, developed, test versions or Gamejams that I participate.
+This repertoire consists of a few individual codes used in various GameObjects, whether they are playable, interactive, UI or mechanical elements, all from games that I have developed, developing, test versions or Gamejams that I participate.

 SUMMARY